commonpike/Circular/src/js/core/circular.core.08.engine/README.md

 *description:*

 > The engine processes the document.
-It starts at nodes marked *cc-root*, and cycles down, depth-first, parsing the content looking for expressions, invoking module methods, etcetera.
+It starts at a few root nodes, and cycles down, depth-first, parsing the content looking for expressions, invoking module methods, etcetera.
 > It passes all information it finds to @registry, which in turn notifies @watchdog.
 If the watchdog sees anything change, it notifies @engine again.
 And hence it's Circular.
 >
 > As these cycles happen, you'd better not touch the document yourself, or you might end up in unpredictable situations.
 Instead, *@engine.queue* your activities and they will be executed in between cycles, while Circular is sure to be idle.